ratify-project/ratify-web/docs/plugins/verifier/notation.md

       ca: # trust-store-type
         ca-certs: # name of the trustStore
           - <NAMESPACE>/<KEY MANAGEMENT PROVIDER NAME> # namespace/name of the key management provider CRD to include in this trustStore
-      tsa: # trust-store-type; optional, please remove if timestamp countersignature verification is not required
+      tsa: # trust-store-type; optional, please remove if timestamp  verification is not required
-        tsa-certs: # name of the trustStore; optional, please remove if timestamp countersignature verification is not required
+        tsa-certs: # name of the trustStore; optional, please remove if timestamp  verification is not required
-          - <NAMESPACE>/<KEY MANAGEMENT PROVIDER NAME> # namespace/name of the key management provider CRD to include in this trustStore; optional, please remove if timestamp countersignature verification is not required
+          - <NAMESPACE>/<KEY MANAGEMENT PROVIDER NAME> # namespace/name of the key management provider CRD to include in this trustStore; optional, please remove if timestamp  verification is not required
     trustPolicyDoc: # policy language that indicates which identities are trusted to produce artifacts
       version: "1.0"
       trustPolicies: